amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 ## The Anatomy Of A Unit Test
 the 3A pattern can be used to define a structure of unit tests, using this pattern, test cases are splitted into three phases:
-1. arrange (aka given), in which the SUT is brought to the desired state
+1. arrange (given), in which the SUT is brought to the desired state
 2. act (when), in which the SUT is invoked with dependencies & values prepared in arrange phase & its output is captured
 3. assert (then), in which the end result of the invokation in act phase is verified, which might include values, states & communications